 Description The subjects comprise a detached bungalow of conventional style.
-Accommodation GROUND FLOOR: Entrance vestibule, living room, dining room, kitchen, rear entrance vestibule, utility room with WC, four bedrooms and bathroom.
-Gross internal floor area (m2) 140m2.
-Neighbourhood and location The subjects are situated in the scattered rural settlement of Kallin on the Isle of Grimsay in North Uist.
-Surrounding properties are of a similar rural residential style or are in agricultural use.
-Local facilities and amenities are available in Balavanich a short drive away.
-Age Built circa 1982.
+Accommodation GROUND FLOOR : Entrance vestibule, hallway, living room, kitchen/diner, three bedrooms, bathroom, utility room and shower room.
+Gross internal floor area (m2) 127m2.
+Neighbourhood and location The subjects are situated in Daliburgh on the Isle of South Uist where surrounding properties are generally of a similar residential style and nature.
+Local facilities and amenities are available nearby.
+Age Built circa 1980.
 Weather Dry and bright.
-Chimney stacks Visually inspected with the aid of binoculars where

-Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is of concrete block construction externally roughcast and incorporate metal flashings.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stack is of concrete block construction externally roughcast and incorporates metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad in concrete tiles with metal clad valleys and tiled ridging.
-Access to the roof void is via a ceiling hatch within the hallway.
-The roof is of timber frame construction incorporating fibreboard sarking.
+The roof is of pitched design clad in concrete tiles with tiled ridging.
+The roof is of timber frame construction incorporating ply sarking.
+The roof appears to be formed with habitable trusses which may be suitable for adding further accommodation with the appropriate permissions.
+Access to the roof void is from a ceiling hatch within the hallway.
 Insulation material has been laid between the ceiling joists.
-The roof appears to have habitable trusses which may be suitable for the development of first floor accommodation with the appropriate permissions.
-A local builder/planning department should be approached for further details.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in uPVC.
+Gutters and downpipes are formed with uPVC.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of 340mm cavity concrete block construction externally roughcast.
+The main walls are of 350mm cavity timber frame construction with an outer leaf of concrete blockwork externally roughcast.
+There is synthetic stone details to the front elevation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of uPVC design equipped with sealed unit double glazing.
-There are a number of uPVC single glazed units to the rear elevation.
-The front and rear access doors are formed in uPVC with glazed panel inserts.
-Fascias and soffits are formed in timber with a painted finish.
-External decorations Visually inspected.
+The front and rear access doors are formed in uPVC and incorporate glazed panel inserts.
+Fascias and soffits are formed in uPVC.